Xi has never enjoyed such prestige – thanks to Trump’s wrecking ball to the West

 Xi’s international prestige is at an all-time high.
 And Trump gave it to him.

-Xi could have been addressing his thoughts directly to the White House when he said, at Monday’s Shanghai Cooperation Organization (SCO) summit, that the world was going through “turbulent change” and what is needed is an orderly “multipolar world”.
+Xi could have been addressing his thoughts directly to the White House when he said, at Monday’s Shanghai Cooperation Organisation (SCO) summit, that we are going through “turbulent change” and what is needed is an orderly “multipolar world”.

-China, he believes, is the candidate to lead that multipolar world as first among equals, while Trump has swung a wrecking ball against the foundations of international law which underpin global security.
+China, he believes, is the candidate to lead that multipolar world as first among equals, while Trump has swung a wrecking ball against the foundations of international law that underpin global security.

 In the first months of his second term, the US president has attacked his own allies.
 He has echoed Vladimir Putin’s imperial ambitions by voicing threats against Canada and Denmark.
 He has also abandoned climate change and global democracy as strategic policies worth pushing.

-But, unlike the US, China hasn’t got directly involved in any recent military conflicts.
+But, unlike the US, China hasn’t gotten directly involved in any recent military conflicts.
 It didn’t invade Iraq illegally.
 It didn’t fight a futile war in Afghanistan.
-And it doesn’t carry out extra judicial killings around the world in the name of pre-empting future attacks.
+And it doesn’t carry out extrajudicial killings around the world in the name of pre-empting future attacks.

 China plays a long game.
 It has hoovered up access to the world’s rare earth elements – producing 70 per cent, refining 90 per cent and holding 40 per cent of what we need to run the planet.

 Unlike Trump, Xi is serious and statesmanlike.
 He’s cynical and unprincipled in the application of authoritarian capitalism – not unstable and economically illiterate.
-Xi understands, for example, that every cent of US imposed import duties (tariffs) comes from America while Trump sincerely believes tariffs bring in foreign money.
+Xi understands, for example, that every cent of US-imposed import duties (tariffs) comes from America while Trump sincerely believes he is bringing in foreign money.

 Russia and China are the West’s long-term threats or rivals.
 Russia has invaded Europe and Putin has said he wants more than just Ukraine.
 Xi is a direct threat to Taiwan.

-China’s power is more economic – a slow and strategic spending of $30 billion on ports projects on every continent except Antarctica and wrapping 140 nations into its road energy and digital infrastructure.
+China’s power is more economic – a slow and strategic spending of $30bn on port projects on every continent except Antarctica and wrapping 140 nations into its road, energy and digital infrastructure.
 It is second only to the US in terms of economic size.

 But nine of the 25 biggest economies are in the European Union – include the UK and Switzerland and that makes 11 European states.
 Add Canada, Japan and Taiwan and pro-Western nations clearly bestride the globe.